-We have leased various properties in the city from private owners, that were not in occupation.
-The properties have been leased for a 10 to 15 year period.
-These properties have been renovated and brought up to a lettable standard and then let out to customers on the housing list.
+We have leased a number of properties in the city from private owners that were not in use.
+These properties have been leased for a 10 to 15 year period and then renovated and brought up to a suitable standard and then rented to customers on the housing list.

 These tenancies are offered as a flexible tenancy.

 A new tenancy type and is very similar to a secure lifetime tenancy but it has a fixed end date.